 Serving as a committee of the vestry, a board of twelve members (over half of which are Episcopalian) governs the school.
 Accredited by the Southern Association of Schools and the Alabama State Department of Education, St. Luke’s School is proud of the excellent reputation it has earned throughout the Mobile Area.

 In 2009, St. Luke’s School absorbed the former Julius T. Wright campus to become a K2 through 12th grade school.
-The year 2015 will be our 3rd graduating class.

 If you have any questions about the above information please contact the church office.